 The School maintains its cash and cash equivalents in three financial institutions.
-As of June 30, 2020, the School's deposits consisted of cash balances of \$678,837.

 Deposits at FDIC-insured institutions are insured up to \$250,000 per depositor, per financial institution.
 The School is a charter school under Mater Academy, Inc., which also operates various other charter schools.
 All bank accounts are opened under the account ownership of Mater Academy, Inc., therefore, bank balances at times may potentially be in excess of FDIC coverage.
-As of June 30, 2020, bank balances in potential excess of FDIC coverage was \$889,416; including fiduciary account bank balances.
+As of June 30, 2021, bank balances in potential excess of FDIC coverage was \$273,889.